a) Meetings of the Council shall be held in each year on such dates and times and at such place as the Council may direct.

 70. Standing Orders to be Given to Members

-A copy of these Standing Orders shall be given to each member by the Clerk upon delivery to him or her of the member’s de
+A copy of these Standing Orders shall be given to each member by the Clerk upon delivery to him or her of the member’s declaration of acceptance of office and written undertaking to observe the Code of Conduct adopted by the Council.

 - Last reviewed: 13th May 2019